heziim/kandula-project/README.md

       "username": admin-access
     ```

-4. setup jenkins
+4. Setup Jenkins
    * install plugins:
    * connect the agents:
    * create kubernetes credentials (copy kubeconfig content. locate in your home dir under .kube/config"
    * cretae github credentials & connect github to jenkins via githubAPP
    * buid the pipeline ( new item -> pick "MultiBranch pipeline" & give the pipeline a name -> add "GitHub" source in Branch Sources -> pick the right credentials)
    * develop [kandula](https://github.com/heziim/kandula_assignment) in feature branch ->  open pull request -> Kandula will be up on k8s lb (run "kubectl get svc lb" in order to see the lb dns name)

 5. Destroy it all and leave no man behind
     ```
     kubectl delete service lb
     terraform destroy --auto-approve
     ```